 - Tuition will not be paid to other institutions for any type of credit-bearing instruction.

 - For proposed projects that include international travel, $20 per person per week abroad should be budgeted for accident/evacuation insurance.

 - TPG funds cannot be used for vaccinations, travel medicine consultations and personal medications.

 - Students who wish to participate in the activities of or receive accommodations or services from an external international organization, such as an NGO or a charity providing a service opportunity, must supply two references or recommendations from students of US universities/colleges.

-- Proposals that include travel to countries with U.S. Dept. of State travel warnings will be reviewed by the administration; those considering travel to such countries should contact the International and Off-Campus Programs Office prior to submitting a grant proposal for more information.
+- Proposals that include travel to countries/regions with U.S. Dept. of State level three travel warnings will be reviewed by the administration; those considering travel to such countries should contact the OWU Connection / International and Off-Campus Programs Office prior to submitting a grant proposal for more information.
 There will be no University support for travel to countries/regions with a U.S. Dept. of State level four travel warning.

 - University policies regarding Travel Expenses should

 takeninto account when budgeting for travel and must be followed if a Grant is awarded.

 - There will be four cycles of funding for the 2017/2018 Academic Year: The deadlines for the submission of proposals for the four cycles are Monday, 16 October; Friday, 1 December; Thursday, 1 February; and Sunday, 1 April.
 All submitted proposals must be complete and submitted no later than midnight on the date of the deadline.
 All co-applicant forms must also be received by the deadline.

 Examples of Funded Proposals

 - Australia’s Adoption of International Financial Reporting Standards – Advantages and Drawbacks Over the Years (PDF)